durgesh-h/CloudyWeatherApp/README.md

-# WeatherApp
- An App for fetching the weather details of the city.
+A Weather App for fetching the weather details of the city.